How to Decide What Functions Should be

 - Strategy and Operations Consulting – Many businesses outsource to professional consultants who can leverage their experience to solve strategic and operational problems for clients, giving them the benefit of an external and expert perspective.

-- Managed Services – Companies often outsource execution and support services, which may include administration; technologies and related support services; monetization; creative production data, analysis and reporting; and business development, and marketing planning and execution.
+- Managed Services – Companies often outsource execution and support services, which may include administration, technologies and related support services, monetization, creative production data, analysis and reporting, business development, and marketing planning and execution.

 Questions to Consider

-- Does your staff have the skills/resources to perform the task?
+- Does your staff have the skills and resources to perform the task?

 - Are you willing to invest in training and development?

-- Can outsourcing help you reach a short-term goal faster?
+- Can outsourcing help you reach a short-term goals faster?

 - Do you have the resources to recruit, hire and maintain in-house talent?